 Translation and Adaptation

 Given our focus on the dynamics of cultural shifts and transformations, we find it necessary to reframe phenomena traditionally studied as processes of translation across cultural and temporal borders.
 Translation constitutes a central arena of competition for literary recognition.
 The issue of literary value affects not merely the question of whether a translation is ‘good’ or ‘bad’ and the criteria on which such a judgement is based, but also, the moral, political or aesthetic value of translation itself.
 The very foreignness of a text – or preconceived notions of such alterity – may actually facilitate elevation in status.
 Similar dynamics occur in another form of transmission, though this time not only across cultural and temporal borders, but also across other arts and media: Adaptation.
 The adapted literary text often introduces a work to a completely new audience.
-Therefore, the three components of translation, translatability and adaptation have an important place in RA 4’s research agenda – not least when it comes to literary texts that refuse to obey how literary texts refuse to obey the supposed rules and values of a globalised world market for fiction.
+Therefore, the three components of translation, translatability and adaptation have an important place in RA 4’s research agenda – not least when it comes to literary texts that refuse to obey the supposed rules and values of a globalised world market for fiction.